 - Mausoleum of Bourguiba, Monastir

-This morning we depart Tunis and follow the coast south to Monastir, a fortified ribat town of the Sahel that possesses the largest ribat in Tunisia.
+This morning we depart Tunis and follow the coast south to Monastir, a fortified rabat (fortress) town of the Sahel that possesses the largest ribat in Tunisia.
 The urban profile of Monastir was dramatically altered in the 1960s by President Habib Bourguiba, who destroyed most of the old town and created a processional approach from the ribat to the mausoleums he erected for himself and his parents in Monastir’s graveyard.
-The ribat, although shorn of its urban surroundings, still stands next to the great mosque overlooking the harbour in the form common to the fortified coastal towns of Tunisia.
+The ribat, although shorn of its urban surroundings, still stands next to the great mosque overlooking the harbour.
 The ribat is a complex multi-layered building with a warren of passages and chambers to explore.
 It shares, however, its general plan with the ribat of Sousse, a monumental entrance on the east side; a central courtyard surrounded by several storeys of cells; a first floor prayer hall on the entrance wall; and a watchtower in the southeast corner.
 We will visit the ribat, pass the walls of the Great Mosque that was built in the 9th century and enlarged in the 11th century, and visit the Mausoleum of Bourguiba.
 From Monastir we continue to Sousse where we shall be based for the next 2 nights.
 (Overnight Sousse) BL

 Day 6: Sunday 25 October, Sousse